 - Control: Yellow sticky cards & weekly Cinnamon oil spray are effective controls.
-Plants need to be monitored daily and additional chemical may be called for. - Chemical control: None other than Cinnamon oil spray.
-Resistant to current chemicals. - Biological control: Amblyseius swirskii, beneficial predatory mite.
+Plants need to be monitored daily and additional chemical may be called for. - Chemical control: Only Cinnamon oil spray has any utility.
+They are resistant to current chemicals. - Biological control: Amblyseius swirskii, beneficial predatory mite.